khouryb/naughts-and-crosses/README.md

 ## Key Takeaways

 Butter chicken, pilau rice and a garlic naan.
-But also
+But also to write my ReadMe as I go so I can include any pseudocode and to make it easier to remember my thinking at every step.
+My confidence with using HTML, javascript and CSS has grown.
+Building such a large project, instead of doing loads of small labs, has really taught me how to fend for myself and become more self sufficient.

+## Future Improvements

+- Sounds, I really wanted to implement this as it seems easy to do.
+- A local save so that you can come back to play with the scores intact.
+- An option to switch colour themes for the board.
+- A computer AI.